Adolis García Player Props: Rangers vs. Astros

 Adolis García At The Plate

-- In seven games this season (53.8%), Garcia has picked up an RBI, and in four of those games (30.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Garcia has had at least one RBI in 57.1% of his games this year (eight of 14), with more than one RBI four times (28.6%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.